hatrungkien/hls-example/README.md

 ### Note
 If app can't find playlist of video files then specify full-file-paths for {repo}/video/playlist_live.m3u8 file and {repo}/video folder in AppComponent.hpp

+### How to use
+- build and run project
+- open google localhost:8000 for index page